N.W.T. fires reach critical point as winds expected to shift, federal ministers to give update

 -

-Millions of old analog photos are sitting in storage.
+Millions of old analogue photos are sitting in storage.
 Digitizing them can unlock countless memories

 -